Jim Shapiro (attorney): Bar discipline

 In 2002, Christopher Wagner, a former client, sued Shapiro for malpractice.
 Wagner was injured in a 1995 motor vehicle accident and had responded to Shapiro's commercials.
 Wagner claimed he had incurred $182,000 in medical bills, but Shapiro's firm, Shapiro and Shapiro, encouraged him to accept a settlement of $65,000, promising more money could be obtained in a lawsuit against the state of New York.
 However, the state had no liability and Shapiro never pursued any further action on Wagner's behalf.

 In its opinion suspending Shapiro, the New York Supreme Court, Appellate Division, found that he had "never tried a case to its conclusion [in New York] and had conducted approximately 10 depositions."
 Shapiro had lived in Florida since 1995, remotely supervising his New York office.
 Wagner's lawyer, Robert Williams, claimed Shapiro's firm in Rochester was staffed by one lawyer who had only taken four cases to trial.
 The New York Supreme Court jury found the law firm owned by Shapiro had engaged in misleading advertising and legal malpractice and awarded a $1.5 million judgment against Shapiro.

 Consequently, in 2004, he was suspended from practicing law for one year in New York.
 In 2005 he was also suspended from practicing law for one year in Florida.
 Shapiro said the decision to suspend him from practicing in New York was "unfair and unconstitutional" but claimed the ruling would have little effect because he had sold his Rochester office and was now promoting books.
 In December, 2004, four additional former clients unsuccessfully sued Shapiro for unspecified damages, alleging he had engaged in misleading advertising and legal malpractice.

 Philanthropy

 Shapiro is known for his philanthropy in Rochester.
 Since 1996, he has donated $7,500 per year to elementary schools to purchase books.
 He has indicated that his goal is to put $600,000 worth of books into schools within ten years.
 In 1996, he donated 86.5 acre of land worth $800,000 to the Rochester YMCA.
 He has also donated land in Rochester valued at $120,000 to be used as a park for children.

 In popular culture

 Dunkin' Donuts parodied Shapiro in a commercial for its breakfast menu in 2010, with a sound-alike named Bob "The Bulldozer" Phillips.
 Phillips imitated Shapiro's "every single penny" advertisement almost to the letter.

+Winnipeg-based ska band Whole Lotta Milka wrote a song based on Shapiro called "The Hammer" on their 1999 album Al's Diner.
+WUHF (FOX) Rochester has historically served as the main national FOX feed for Shaw Direct television in Winnipeg and across Canada.